Signal Processing on Graphs: Causal Modeling of Unstructured Data: Relation to Prior Work

-where $S=\frac{1}{K}\X\X^T$ is the sample covariance matrix and $\|\Theta\|_1=\sum\limits_{i,j}|\Theta_{ij}|$.
+where $\S=\frac{1}{K}\X\X^T$ is the sample covariance matrix and $\|\boldsymbol{\Theta}\|_1=\sum\limits_{i,j}|\boldsymbol{\Theta}_{ij}|$.

-For independent observations, the inverse covariance matrix corresponds to instantaneous second-order relations that can be useful for inference using graphical models.
-However, given time series data generated from a sparse graph process, the inverse covariance matrix $\Theta$ can actually reflect higher order effects and be significantly less sparse than the graph underlying the process.
-For example, if a process is described by the dynamic equation with sparse state evolution matrix $\A$ and $\|\A\|_2 \le 1$,
+Given time series data generated from a sparse graph process, the inverse covariance matrix $\boldsymbol{\Theta}$ can actually reflect higher order effects and be significantly less sparse than the graph underlying the process.
+For example, if a process is described by the dynamic equation with sparse state evolution matrix $\A$ and $\|\A\| \le 1$,

-where $\w[i]$ is a random noise process that is generated independently from $\w[j]$ for all $i\ne j$, then
+where $\w[i]\sim\Ncal(\0,\boldsymbol{\Sigma}_\w)$ is a random noise process that is generated independently from $\w[j]$ for all $i\ne j$, then

-Even though the process can be described by sparse matrix $\A$, the true value of $\Theta$ represents powers of $\A$ and need not be as sparse as $\A$.
-In addition, $\A$ may not be symmetric, i.e. the underlying graph may be directed, while $\Theta$ is symmetric and the corresponding graph is undirected.
+Even though the process can be described by sparse matrix $\A$, the true value of $\boldsymbol{\Theta}$ represents powers of $\A$ and need not be as sparse as $\A$.
+In addition, $\A$ may not be symmetric, i.e., the underlying graph may be directed, while $\boldsymbol{\Theta}$ is symmetric, and the corresponding graph is undirected.